notmike-5/libbitcoinpqc/README.md

 - The original NIST PQC competition teams for their reference implementations
 - The NIST PQC standardization process for advancing post-quantum cryptography
-- The Bitcoin QuBit soft fork contributors and BIP-360 authors
+- The Bitcoin QuBit soft fork contributors and BIP-360 contributors